Masked Capsule Autoencoders: Related Works

+This formulation enables each capsule to independently determine its routing coefficients through learned parameters while maintaining the ability to model part-whole relationships.
+The elimination of iterative routing significantly reduces computational complexity compared to Capsule Networks with iterative routing.

-While SR Caps achieve competitive performance on standard benchmarks, their reliance on pre-learned routing network parameters limits the network's ability to dynamically adjust routing weights based on the specific input, a characteristic advantage of agreement-based routing approaches.
+While SR Caps perform competitively on standard benchmarks, their reliance on pre-learned routing network parameters hinders the network’s ability to dynamically adjust routing weights based on the specific input, a key advantage of agreement-based routing approaches.

+The \textbf{Stacked Capsule Autoencoder} (SCAE) \cite{kosiorek2019stackedcapsuleautoencoders} is another Capsule Network architecture which does not use supervised learning.
+Comprising of a Part Capsule Autoencoder (PCAE) and an Object Capsule Autoencoder (OCAE), the SCAE segments images into parts and organises these parts into coherent objects without labelled data.
+The model's unsupervised learning mechanism maximises the likelihood of reconstructing both the input image and inferred part poses, subject to sparsity constraints.
+By leveraging explicit geometric relationships between objects and their parts, SCAE achieves improved generalisation and viewpoint robustness.
+This approach demonstrates competitive performance in unsupervised classification tasks, particularly on MNIST and SVHN datasets, without relying on mutual information-based techniques or data augmentation.
+Consequently, SCAE represents a substantial paradigm shift from the conventional Capsule Network training paradigm.